Spasticity treatment has less to do with your muscles and more to do with your brain.

 6. Mirror Therapy

-Mirror therapy is a very special kind of therapy that involves “tricking’ your brain into believing its moving your affected hand by using a tabletop mirror.
+Mirror therapy for stroke is a very special kind of therapy that involves “tricking’ your brain into believing its moving your affected hand by using a tabletop mirror.

 Surprisingly, although your brain is very smart and cunning, this trick helps activate neuroplasticity and introduce movement into your affected, spastic hand!